waza-ari/python-desfire/docs/index.md

-from smartcard.CardRequest import CardRequest from smartcard.CardType import AnyCardType from smartcard.Exceptions import CardRequestTimeoutException from smartcard.util import toHexString
+from smartcard.CardRequest import CardRequest from smartcard.CardType import AnyCardType from smartcard.Exceptions import CardRequestTimeoutException

-from desfire import DESFire, DESFireKey, PCSCDevice
+from desfire import DESFire, DESFireKey, PCSCDevice, to_hex_string

 # Use pyscard to obtain a handle to the PICC
 cardtype = AnyCardType()